mrduguo/staticcdn-sdk/docs/Optimizer.md

 GLOBAL OPTIONS
 --------------

-name  | description
+name  | value
 ------------:|:---------------
- profile  |  values: safe (default) | relaxed autoEmbedCss  |  values: false (default) , true autoDataUrlMaxFileSize  | values: null (default) , any positive numbers autoSpriteMinFileSize  | values: null (default) , any positive numbers autoSpriteMaxFileSize  | values: null (default) , any positive numbers
+ version  |  null (default), any positive numbers profile  |  safe (default), relaxed cdnBaseUrl  |  null (default will use built-in shared CDN), any url which have access the optimized files autoEmbedCss  |  false (default) , true autoDataUrlMaxFileSize  | null (default), any positive numbers autoSpriteMinFileSize  | null (default), any positive numbers autoSpriteMaxFileSize  | null (default), any positive numbers

 The global options can be passed via maven/gradle plugin or comments in first text file with json format.
 Sample global optimizer options: